 As a whole, mimicking the natural environment of a Betta helps to prevent stress and keep them happy and healthy.
-They usually attack and devour a variety of six and eight legged insects and are pretty keen hunters despite their small stature.
+They usually attack and devour a variety of six and eight-legged insects and are pretty keen hunters despite their small stature.
 These feisty little fish are no stranger to taking down sizable prey items!

 Insects provide protein and roughage that otherwise cannot be gotten from dry, commercial pellets.
-Fish are insectivores, meaning they do not consume plant matter and do not really need the empty calories and useless nutrients provided by filler packed products.
+Fish are insectivores, meaning they do not consume plant matter and do not really need the empty calories and useless nutrients provided by filler-packed products.
 They also offer some enrichment to your pet’s life, as hunting is a natural instinct that may become unused when fed traditional Betta pellets or flakes.

-Still, there are some valid concerns around using live prey.
+Still, there are some valid concerns about using live prey.
 For one, your fish could potentially become injured or sickened by specific insects.
 Some insects may act as vectors for fungal infections and parasites or bring pesticides into the tank that can harm your fish.
 Additionally stinging or biting insects may fight back against being eaten and injure your pet, as well.

 Another valid concern is that your pet may have larger insects become lodged in their throats, blocking the labyrinth organ.
 This would essentially choke your fish and could be fatal if not remedied.